 |11.||Canon 1Ds Mark III||Y||mono||-||-||-||-||2.0||-||-||-|

 It is notable that the X-T20 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the X-T20) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 5D Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III, while the X-T20 was followed by the Fujifilm X-T100.
+Both the 5D Mark II and the X-T20 have been discontinued, but can regularly be found used on eBay.
+The 5D Mark II was replaced by the Canon 5D Mark III, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.